 1988 Jaguar XJ41 Prototype Targa Top Coupé

-A replacement for the E-Type had been on stocks for some time, and the basic design was continuously improved and kept up to date with suitable modification.
-By the time the E-Type Series III appeared there were full size mock-ups, using cues from the Series III, for proposed replacements.
-None of them was considered for production and, as we note above, the XJS was launched as the new sports car.
+A replacement for the E-Type had been on the stocks for some time, and the basic design was continuously improved and kept up to date with suitable modification.
+By the time the E-Type Series III appeared in 1970 there were already full size mock-ups, using cues from the Series III, for proposed replacements.
+None of them was considered for production and, as we know, the XJS was launched as the new sports car in 1975.

 During 1988 the car was shown at several clinics, and the positive results buoyed Jaguar’s confidence in the project.
 Mock-ups of the car were clearly admired by all who saw them; this was a very attractive car for the 1990s and would not disgrace Jaguar in any way.

-Ford purchased Jaguar at the end of 1989 and every aspect of the Company and every project was put under microscopic scrutiny.
-Ford’s management decided to make the quality of the cars already in production a priority and the XJ41/42 programme was cancelled.
+Design of the car had been started while Jaguar was part of BL and continued after Jaguar had been privatised.
+Ford purchased Jaguar at the end of 1989 and every aspect of the Company, and every project, was put under microscopic scrutiny.
+Ford’s management decided to make the quality of the cars already in production their priority, and the XJ41/42 programme was cancelled in 1990.

-Under the project code X100, Jaguar’s own design team at Whitley, led by Fergus Pollock, came up with the XK8 launched in 1996.
+Under the project code X100, Jaguar’s own design team at Whitley, led by Fergus Pollock, came up with a completely new design, to replace the XJS, which was launched as the XK8 in 1996.

 Chassis Number: SATTGAFE9AAXP0065